gobeyondidentity/developer-docs/guides/integrate-firebase.md

 import SetupSwift from '/docs/workflows/_sdk-setup/_setup-swift.mdx';
 import Arcade, {Clip} from '/src/components/Arcade.tsx';

-# Integrate Beyond Identity Passwordless Authentication into Firebase
+# Integrate Beyond Identity Passwordless Authentication with Firebase Authentication

 This guide provides information on how to set up Beyond Identity as a passwordless authentication provider for an application that uses [Firebase](https://firebase.google.com/docs/auth)